'Female Obama' Kamala Harris Wants Americans to Pay Other Peoples' Rent

 California’s Democratic nominee for governor is calling for 3.5 million new housing units in the state, an enormous escalation of the housing plans under incumbent Gov. Jerry Brown (D).

-Their high housing costs are the result of bad Democrat policies so they want to implement more of their failed policies.
+Their high housing costs are the result of bad Democratic policies so, illogically, they want to implement more of their failed policies.

 These proposals are dead in the House but when Democrats take back Congress, brace yourself.